-Even though “automatic” is specified in the name, automatic clay pigeon throwers are pretty much a standard these days.
+Even though “automatic” is in the name, automatic clay pigeon throwers are pretty much a standard these days.
 We’ll discuss the most important aspects of an automatic clay pigeon thrower before we give you specific models to go out and buy.

 To use an automatic clay pigeon thrower, you should have no trouble setting it up on the ground.
 You don’t want something that takes two hours to set up, but you also don’t want a thrower that will crumble underneath its own weight.

-Your clay pigeon thrower should ideally be made of steel, and if possible, get one with an aluminum arm.
+Your clay pigeon thrower should ideally be steel, and if possible, get one with an aluminum arm.
 Caring for your thrower is important, but not as important as dedicating time and maintenance to your guns.
 The effort you put into cleaning and surfacing your rifles or shotguns should not be any less than what you do for an automatic clay pigeon thrower.

 The other benefit of high durability in a clay pigeon thrower is the resistance to elements.
 Obviously, you’re going to be doing your shooting outside, and with the sky comes unpredictable weather, humidity, and allergens.
 If you expose your clay pigeon thrower to the sun for too long, permanent damage is entirely possible.